spaceottercode/glamodon/README.md

 ### filters

-- [ ] the ability to scroll filters left and right
 - [ ] the ability to add and remove filters
 - [ ] the ability to reorder filters
 - [ ] document how to make custom filters
-- [ ] the ability to add frame borders
+- [ ] a filter to add borders/frames

 ### stickers

 - [x] adding stickers is a high priority. ideally should be extensible and distributable.
   Simplest way atm is to allow any png (of limited size) to be imported as a sticker
-- [ ] ability to scale stickers
+- [x] ability to scale stickers
 - [ ] ability to rotate stickers (might be dificult+expensive with a 2D canvas)
 - [ ] Of lesser priority but nice to have: animated stickers